FY2020-2025 Six Year Program Phases

-The Authority will not act on the FY2020-2025 Six Year Program after the Public Hearing on May 14, 2020, but will continue to receive comment through 11:59 p.m.
+The Authority did not act on the FY2020-2025 Six Year Program after the Public Hearing on May 14, 2020, but continued to receive comment through 11:59 p.m.
 May 24, 2020.
-At the conclusion of the public comment period, NVTA will incorporate public comments into the project evaluation summary.
-The Authority is anticipated to adopt the Six Year Program Update at the Authority Meeting on July 9, 2020.
+At the conclusion of the public comment period, NVTA incorporated public comments into the project evaluation summary.
+The Authority adopted the Six Year Program Update at the Authority Meeting on July 9, 2020.

 Public input is an important part of the Six Year Program Update process.
 Feedback was encouraged and all public comment provided was reviewed and considered.